sal-ash/blockchainbot/README.md

 # blockchainbot
-twitter bot which will post stats from different blockchains on a daily basis
+twitter bot which posts the daily transaction count of the Bitcoin network.
-aim is to begin with bitcoin daily transaction total
-after transaction totals work will include approximate dollar value of transaction volume
-final stage is to do the same for other blockchain
+This is done by querying Google Bigquery's live Bitcoin Dataset.
+The return value of the Query is then passed onto another script which posts the number to twitter on a daily basis. many thanks to @00jw for his help and support